xSeanliux/xSeanliux.github.io/content/about/index.md

 {{< lead >}} who *is* this guy? {{< /lead >}}

- I'm Sean, studying Computer Science with a dual degree in Linguistics at the University of Illinois at Urbana-Champaign.
+ I'm Sean, studying Computer Science with a dual degree in Linguistics at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 On the computational side, I'm a competitive programmer and an NLP enthusiast - I also enjoy CS & mathematical theory!
 In linguistics, I'm mostly interested in the digital humanities, especially ancient languages.
-I'm a bilingual speaker in both Mandarin Chinese and English, and can hold a conversation in Japanese; I've also taken a semester of [Hittite](https://en.wikipedia.org/wiki/Hittites) from the wonderful [Prof. Shosted](https://linguistics.illinois.edu/directory/profile/rshosted) at UIUC.
+I'm a bilingual native speaker in both Mandarin Chinese and English, and can hold a conversation in Japanese; I've also taken a semester of [Hittite](https://en.wikipedia.org/wiki/Hittites) from the wonderful [Prof. Shosted](https://linguistics.illinois.edu/directory/profile/rshosted) at UIUC.
 I'll be representing team UIUC in the coming ICPC World Finals 2021!

+ *What* I'll write here and in *what language* are both TBD - I hope you're as excited as I am for what's to come!
  ## Education

  * B.S.
 Computer Science, UIUC, 2021-2025 (Expected)